Cheap doesn't have to mean poor quality - we take a look at our Top 5 Best Cheap Electric Drum Kits That Don't Suck in 2021!

-Often, we see the word “cheap” as another meaning for poor quality, but these days when it comes to musical instruments, it’s totally not the case especially with the huge amount of budget friendly options out there for musicians of all levels.
+Often, we see the word “cheap” as another meaning for poor quality, but these days when it comes to musical instruments, it’s totally not the case especially with the huge amount of budget-friendly options out there for musicians of all levels.
 When it comes to electric drums especially, there’s a massive range of cheap electric drum kits out there that are superb quality, made to last a lifetime and sound absolutely amazing without breaking the bank.

-With that in mind, we’re going to look at our top 5 cheap electric drum kits that don’t suck, so you can get the best sound for your home studio or live set up or grab a fantastic Christmas/birthday present for your young rock stars and budding musicians.
-These are fantastic options when looking for a kids drum set (although they’re ideal for people of all ages), or just a cost effective solution to lay some drum tracks down without ruining your relationship with your neighbours!
+With that in mind, we’re going to look at our top 6 cheap electric drum kits that don’t suck, so you can get the best sound for your home studio or live set up or grab a fantastic Christmas/birthday present for your young rock stars and budding musicians.
+These are fantastic options when looking for a kids drum set (although they’re ideal for people of all ages), or just a cost-effective solution to lay some drum tracks down without ruining your relationship with your neighbours!
 So, when it comes to “cheap” – think “budget-friendly” instead!
 These are our top 6 best cheap electric drum kits that don’t suck.

 Finally, we have one of our favourite cheap electronic drum kits on the market today – the TOURTECH TT-22M Electric Drum Kit with Mesh Head.
-This is an 8-piece monster kit that is completely budget friendly, of superb build quality and packed full of drum kits, sounds and functionality that will have you playing for years without ever getting bored.
-Again, the word “cheap” does in no way mean poor quality – this electric drum kit is capable of providing high quality professional drum sounds and realistic response straight out of the box.
+This is an 8-piece monster kit that is completely budget-friendly, of superb build quality and packed full of drum kits, sounds and functionality that will have you playing for years without ever getting bored.
+Again, the word “cheap” does in no way mean poor quality – this electric drum kit is capable of providing high-quality professional drum sounds and realistic response straight out of the box.

 The dynamic and entirely comfortable mesh heads like the 10" tensionable mesh-head snare drum with Cross-stick and Rim-Shot function and three 8” tom pads will last a lifetime of (ab)use and the 3 x cymbals provide an almost unlimited range of expression thanks to the “choke” function.
 A sand-blasted frame stand rack allows you to hit hard without worrying about the kit moving and can be packed away and set up quickly due to the ‘Fold-Out and Play' design.

-The kick drum pad with attached pedal and hi-hat pedal are also included allowing you a complete playing experience.
+The kick drum pad with attached pedal and hi-hat pedal are also included providing a complete playing experience.
 However, it’s all about the sounds!
 The TOURTECH TT-22M Electric Drum Kit contains a whopping 41 kits (26 factory + 15 user) and over 350 percussion voices for you to play with and real-time recording ensures you can record your performances for listening back later.

 The TOURTECH TT-22M Electric Drum Kit with mesh heads proves that a cheap electric drum kit can still be a professional level one!